Luchador/GUD/tools/geditor/docs/UV_CYLINDER.md

 the signed 16-bit S/T range rejects the entire edit.
 Invalid text in the other box does not block a coordinate entry.
 An unchanged entry adds no undo step.

+When the selected faces share one texture, the canvas shows it behind their UVs.
+The **Opacity** slider controls the preview inside the outlined 0-1 tile;
+repeats outside it use half that opacity.
+The image repeats in both directions, including negative coordinates, and stays aligned while panning or zooming.
+At 0% both the main image and its repeats disappear.

+The **red border** marks the native UV limits, not the 0-1 tile: tiling outside 0-1 is valid.
+For a texture of width W and height H, the supported range is `-32768/(32*W)` through `32767/(32*W)` in U, and the equivalent using H in V.
+For example, a 32x32 texture permits almost 32 repeats in either direction.
+Zoom out or pan towards a limit to see its border.
+For mixed texture sizes, the border encloses the range valid for every displayed face.
+It remains visible without a shared texture preview and with opacity set to 0%.

 Select the background faces making up one cylinder, open the UV editor, and click **Cylindrical** beside the planar projection buttons.
 It maps all faces shown in the UV editor, independently of the UV vertex selection.